Food standards relate to a food product's:

-The Royal Borough of Kensington and Chelsea’s Environmental Health Department carries out routine food standards inspections of all food businesses within the Borough and responds to complaints.
+Our Environmental Health Department carries out routine food standards inspections of all food businesses in the borough.

-The Environmental Health Officers monitor food standards in the Borough’s food businesses by:
+Environmental health officers monitor local food standards in businesses by:

-- inspecting food premises to check menu descriptions, claims and food quality
+- inspecting menu descriptions, claims and food quality

 - checking food labels, composition, additive levels, and materials and articles in contact with food

 - taking samples of food and drink for analysis

 - investigating complaints about food and food premises

 - offering advice to consumers and businesses

 By carrying out regular inspections we can make sure: